I Love Being Single – Is That Normal?

 When you attempt to enter into a relationship, you open yourself up to rejection.
 Even if you begin a committed relationship, most of them don't end in happy ever after.
 Not trying protects you from that pain.

 Further, no one knows you better than the partner in a relationship.
 Maybe there are things about you that you don't think anyone could like - or that you don't even like.
-Avoid relationships can help you to avoid confronting those problems or the feelings that they invoke.
+Avoiding relationships can help you to avoid confronting those problems or the feelings that they invoke.

 Remaining single is even promoted in some religious traditions if it means avoiding practices that these traditions frown upon, such as homosexuality.
 As a result, many people determine to spend their lives alone rather than do something that they have been raised to believe is wrong or sinful.